 - Don’t camp too close to toilets, they’ll smell and you don’t even want to think about what’ll happen if you’re down hill from them and they flood.

-– Try to get shade if you can, tents are like greenhouses and get very hot in the morning sun.
+- Try to get shade if you can, tents are like greenhouses and get very hot in the morning sun.
+Consider where the sun will be in the morning and how that will shine into/onto your tent.

 - If it’s raining when you take your tent down, make sure you lay it out when you get home to dry off, or it’ll be mouldy by the time you next come to use it.